 Levi Bike Park offers trails for both beginners and experienced drivers.
 The biking trails have an elevation difference of 310 meters and offer excellent views to the Lappish landscape.

-Blue Groove trail is suitable for all skill levels, the Santa´s Cabin is designed for more experienced drivers, and World Cup DH Black trail offers demanding jumps and other elements even for the most seasoned rider.
+Village Trail is suitable for all skill levels, the Santa´s Cabin is designed for more experienced drivers, and World Cup DH Black trail offers demanding jumps and other elements even for the most seasoned rider.
 The national-level riders ride the demanding Wold Cup DH Black trail below 60 seconds.

 Always remember to ride slowly during the first run to get to know the trail and check the landing areas of each drop.
 Familiarize yourself also with the bike park rules.